-Before you pass the laboratory exercise, think about the questions below and explain to your supervisor:
+Before you can get a pass on the laboratory exercise, think about the questions below and explain to your TA:

-- How can a pipelined processor be faster than one without pipelining? - What are the special problems that appear in pipelining? - How can these problems be solved? - Is there a difference in writing compilers for pipelined processors? - Which is faster, straight code or code with many branches? - What does RISC mean?
+- How can a pipelined processor be faster than one without pipelining? - What are the special problems that appear in pipelining? - How can these problems be overcome? - Is there a difference in writing compilers for pipelined processors? - Which is faster, straight code or code with many branches? - What does RISC mean?
 What does CISC mean? - Is the Pentium processor pipelined?
-AMD Phenom?
+How about these: AMD Phenom?
 Intel Core2?
 ARM Cortex A?